Streamlined energy and carbon reporting for colleges

 1. Who is this guidance for?

-This guidance is aimed at finance directors, principals and governors of sixth-form and further education college corporations.
-It applies equally to institutions designated as being in the further education (FE) sector under section 28 of the Further and Higher Education Act 1992, as amended (designated institutions or DIs).
+- institutions designated as being in the further education (FE) sector under section 28 of the Further and Higher Education Act 1992, as amended (designated institutions or DIs).

 2. What is the status of this guidance?

-The main financial reporting requirements for corporations are set out in the college accounts direction (CAD).
+The main financial reporting requirements for colleges are set out in the college accounts direction (CAD).
 This guidance is non-statutory and supplements but does not replace or modify any of those requirements.
 Accordingly, it should be considered in conjunction with the CAD.

 The Companies (Directors’ Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018 (the 2018 Regulations) implement the requirements for Streamlined Energy and Carbon Reporting (SECR).